sleepyfox/world-of-workcraft/continuous-retrospectives.md

 # Continuous retrospectives

-TL,DR; Shortening the feedback cycle in software production is a good thing.
+TL,DR; Analysis of team improvement in eSports shows that shortening the feedback cycle in software production is valuable.

 ## Failure in software teams